Pylons/pyramid/docs/narr/views.rst

 View Lookup Ordering
 --------------------

-Most attributes of view configuration can be thought of like "narrowers" or "predicates".
+Many attributes of view configuration can be thought of like "narrowers" or "predicates".
 In general, the greater number of attributes possessed by a view's configuration, the more specific the circumstances need to be before the registered view callable will be